patrodyne/hisrc-higherjaxb/explore/Ex001-TradeDTD/src/test/resources/org/patrodyne/jvnet/higherjaxb/ex001/Explorer.md

 When the [early draft of the JAXB specification][2] was written in 2001, schemas written in the *document-type definition* language (DTD) were by far the most common type.
 As schemas go, however, DTDs are fairly weak.
 They support the definition of simple constraints on structure and content, but provide no real facility for expressing data-types or complex structural relationships.

 Nevertheless, the *HiSrc HigherJAXB* Maven plug-in supports DTD schemas and there is merit in the simplicity of a DTD.

-In [this exploration][4], you will [model][5] a simple stock trade with a [DTD schema][6] and its related [XJC binding file][7].
-Your [POM][3] configures the `hisrc-higherjaxb-maven-plugin` to use `<schemaLanguage>dtd</schemaLanguage>`.

-> **Note:** [XJC][10] uses different binding files based on the schema language being used, for DTD schemas the binding file is known as an *xml-java-binding-schema* binding and it has its own DTD schema, [xjs.dtd][8].
-The XJC compiler is available in several forms: as a CLI tool, a Ant task, a Maven plug-in and a library API.
-Your POM invokes the XJC compiler as a Maven plug-in.
-Although this exploration highlights the historic DTD schema-language, you should consider the XML schema-language for modern use.

 Your [Trade.dtd][6] uses these DTD building blocks: